Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Numerical results

 \section{Numerical results}

-This section presents some typical numerical experiments to confirm the optimality of the error bounds in Section \ref{Sec4}.
-We denote the local linear extension exponential integrator using $k$-th order polynomials by LLEEI$(k+1)$.
-For more experiments, we refer to the work \cite{QD2025b}.
+This section presents numerical experiments to verify the sharpness of the error bounds established in Section \ref{Sec4}.
+The local linear extension exponential integrator employing polynomials of order $k$ will be denoted by LLEEI$(k+1)$.
+Further numerical tests are provided in \cite{QD2025b}.